 What is the international student fee and to whom does it apply?

-This is a fee assessed to enrolled international students studying in F and J visa status, along with other tuition and mandatory student fees each term of enrollment.
+This is a fee assessed to enrolled international students with active or initial I-20 or DS-2019 forms, along with other tuition and mandatory student fees each term of enrollment.

 How much is the fee and how is it charged?